c-3lab/dim/doc/en/search.md

 ### -n, --number \<num\>

 **optional**\
-Specifies the maximum data set to be retrieved during a search.\
+Specify the maximum the data set to be retrieved during a search.\
 A number between 1 and 100 can be specified.\
 The default value is set at 10.